Why Babesia Is Frequently Missed: Symptoms, Testing Problems, and Misdiagnosis

 Babesia and Autonomic Dysfunction

-Babesia symptoms may overlap with autonomic dysfunction, including:
+Babesia symptoms frequently overlap with autonomic dysfunction in Lyme disease.

 - Orthostatic intolerance